highcharts/connectors-morningstar/docs/connectors/morningstar/time-series/time-series.md

 - [Price](price.md)
 - [Regulatory News Announcements](../rna-news/regulatory-news-announcements.md)

-## Examples
+## How to use Time Series

-You may find examples of how to use the timeseries connector in our demos.
+You can fetch time series data of various kinds.
+Specify the securities and type to retrieve in the options along with a postman environment file for authentication, and other parameters such as `startDate`, `endDate` or `currencyId`.

 ### Time Series with Morningstar standalone for Highcharts: